Pawventures

 Vacation Rentals

 Airbnb options in Seattle are extensive.
 Ballard, Fremont, and West Seattle offer the best combination of dog-friendly neighborhoods and reasonable rental prices.
 Houses with fenced yards are available, especially in Ballard and West Seattle.
+For tips on filtering and booking the best pet-friendly rentals, see our pet-friendly Airbnb guide.

 Practical Tips